Official Professional Biography

 I collaborate with the Pasadena Unified School District (PUSD) on the design of their open enrollment program, working to ensure that it is equitable and efficient, and on initiatives related to improving the college placement of students.

-I have taught math classes for elementary and middle school students as part of the CPA STEM for Families program at Caltech and I co-teach a course at Caltech on K-14 educational outreach that enables undergraduate and graduate students to design classes for local K-12 and community college students in math & CS.
+I have taught math and computer science outreach classes for elementary and middle school students at multiple schools within Pasadena Unified School District (PUSD) and I co-teach a course at Caltech on K-14 educational outreach that enables undergraduate and graduate students to design classes for local K-12 students.

-I frequently serve on the advisory boards of startups and funds in the areas of machine learning / AI, sustainability, and education.
-Recent examples include Virtualitics, FreeFlow, and the Math Academy.
+I frequently serve as a scientific consultant and/or advisory board member for startups and funds in the areas of machine learning / AI, sustainability, and education.
+Recent examples include FreeFlow, Math Academy, Sidewalk Infrastructure Partners (SIP), and Virtualitics.

 I look to develop partnerships with companies to enable tech transfer from our research group to industry.
 A partial list of partners over the years includes Amazon AWS, Beyond Limits, Google, HP, IBM, Microsoft, PIMCO, Pasadena Water and Power, Southern California Edison, VMWare, Yahoo, and Facebook.
 Some large-scale current partnerships include collaborations with VMWare on the CarbonFirst project and Amazon AWS, Virtualitics, & PIMCO on the AI4Science initiative, and Beyond Limits and Pasadena Water & Power on smart grid challenges.